castle/castle-python/README.rst

 Webhooks
 --------

-Castle uses webhooks to notify about ``$inident.confirmed`` or `$review.opened` events.
+Castle uses webhooks to notify about ``$incident.confirmed`` or `$review.opened` events.
 Each webhook has ``X-Castle-Signature`` header that allows verifying webhook's source.

 .. code:: python

     from castle.webhooks.verify import WebhooksVerify

+    # Verify the webhook, passed as a Request object
+    WebhooksVerify.call(webhook)
     # WebhookVerificationError is raised when the signature is not matching
-    WebhooksVerify.call(webhook)

 Documentation